cloudmesh-community/book/chapters/preface/create.md

     ./book/pi
     ./book/writing
     ./book/222
+    ./book/516

 To compile a book go to the directory and make it.
-Let us assume you like to create the cloud book for 516
+Let us assume you like to create the cloud book for cloud

 ```bash
 $ git clone https://github.com/cloudmesh-community/book.git